NakedWines.com Review – My Honest Take

 This box was sent to us at no cost for review.
 (Check out the review process post to learn more about how we review boxes.)

-As this article from the wine experts at VinePair explains, a lot of the money you spend on a bottle at the liquor or grocery store goes into the fancy sticker, marketing, and distribution of the product—not the wine itself.
-Also, that bottle likely came from one of a small handful of big-time wine companies, which take up a lot of space in the market.
+As this article from the wine experts at VinePair explains, a lot of the money a wine enthusiasts spends on a bottle at the liquor or grocery store goes into the fancy sticker, marketing, and distribution of the product—not the wine itself.
+Also, that bottle likely came from one of a small handful of big-time wine industry companies, which take up a lot of space in the market.
 Smaller wineries are often limited by overhead costs that stifle innovation, creativity, and the overall selection of quality wines available to consumers.

 NakedWines.com set out to upend the traditional wine market.
 How?
 NakedWines.com collaborates with small winemakers, taking care of all the sales, marketing, and regulatory tasks.
 Their model allows smaller winemakers the freedom to focus more on wine and less on marketing and desk work.
 And because winemakers apply to collaborate with NakedWines.com, the company gets to pick and choose from the best of the best to work with.
 Currently, they partner with well over 150 independent winemakers, many with pretty impressive famous-name pedigrees.